-- Self-awareness of both your strengths and areas for development.
+- Self-awareness around your strengths and areas for development.

-- Knowledge of how to introduce, mediate and successfully manage wellbeing, anti-bullying and other policies in school.
+- Knowledge around how to introduce, mediate and successfully manage well-being, anti-bullying and other policies within the school setting.

 - A comprehensive understanding of the legal and policy context relating to management and leadership in educational settings.